About Stirling Karate.

 The Team.

 Comprised of highly skilled and dedicated instructors, each instructor brings a wealth of knowledge and experience.
 With a focus on not only teaching Karate techniques but also instilling the values of personal development, the team is committed to guiding students on their martial arts journey.
-At the core of Stirling Karate are our accomplished instructors:

 Sensei Karin Prinsloo